kenoi1/website/content/blogs/2025-08-23/index.md

 ## Release?

-In its current state, I am not comfortable officially packaging and releasing Karton.
-There have been a lot of new and moving parts throughout this coding period, and I'd like to have the chance to thorough test the code to prevent any major issues.
+In its current state, Karton is not feature complete, and not ready for officially packaging and releasing.
+In addition to the missing features listed before, there have been a lot of new and moving parts throughout this coding period, and I'd like to have the chance to thorough test the code to prevent any major issues.

 However, I do encourage you to try it out (at your own risk!) by cloning the repo.
-Let me know what you think and if you find any issues!
+Let me know what you think and when you find any issues!

-In other news, there are some discussions of packaging Karton as a flatpak and I hope to have it added to the KDE namespace soon, so stay tuned!
+In other news, there are some discussions of packaging Karton as a Flatpak eventually and I will be requesting to add it to the KDE namespace in the coming months, so stay tuned!